ibm-cloud-docs/account/context-restrictions-tutorial.md

 Xander trusts his team to manage their personal and service credentials properly, but he wants to make sure they are protected even if credentials are mismanaged.
 Because Xander knows the IP addresses that the team uses, Xander can restrict access to the access management service based on the network location of the access requests.
 This way, access policy creation is restricted to the IP addresses he defines.
 Since both IAM access and context-based restrictions must allow access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.

+## Before you begin
+{: #cbr-tutorial-before-you-begin}

+Set up {{site.data.keyword.cloudaccesstrailshort}} to monitor your enabled and report-only rules.
+For more information, see [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).

 ## Create a network zone
 {: #tutorial-networkzone-new}
 {: step}